SiliconLabs/wiseconnect/examples/snippets/wlan/wlan_rf_test/readme.md

 ## 3 Project Environment

-1. Ensure the SiWx91x loaded with the latest firmware following the [Getting started with a PC](https://docs.silabs.com/rs9116/latest/wiseconnect-getting-started)
+1. Ensure the SiWx91x loaded with the latest firmware following the [Upgrade Si91x firmware](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-soc-mode#upgrade-si-wx91x-connectivity-firmware)

 2. Ensure the EFx32 and SiWx91x set up is connected to your PC.